BYLAWS OF THE INTERNATIONAL SOCIETY FOR THE SCHOLARSHIP OF TEACHING AND LEARNING, INC

 Section 5: Changes to Committee Structure

-The Society may form or endorse Interest Groups for fixed time periods, to be first designated and later renewed yearly by the Board of Directors based on the Interest Group written report to the Board of Directors.
-The report should be emailed to the Secretary of the Society at least 15 days prior to the Board of Directors meeting at the annual face-to-face conference.
+The Society may form or endorse IGs that are renewed yearly by the Board based on the IGs written report of the previous year’s activities and membership.
+The report should be submitted to the Board at least 30 days prior to the annual business meeting of the Society.

 The fiscal year for accounting purposes shall begin on July 1 of each year and end on June 30 of the next year.

-The Board of Directors determines any publications of the Society, monitors the content and form of any publications it authorizes, and approves all related fiscal matters.
+The Society publishes Teaching & Learning Inquiry, a peer-reviewed journal.
+The Society may also produce and/or circulate books, articles, reviews, and reports to promote or circulate investigations and critical inquiry on topics aligned with the Society’s purposes.
+The Board determines any publications of the Society, monitors the content and form of any publications it authorizes, and approves all related fiscal matters.
 The Publications Committee advises the Board in these matters.

-Amendments may be proposed by any member to the Board of Directors.
-Upon Board of Directors approval of the Bylaw amendment, the amendment is sent to the membership for voting.
-The amendment carries if two thirds of the votes cast are for the amendment.
-The amendment goes into effect on the following July 1.
+Amendments may be proposed by any member to the Board.
+Upon Board approval of the bylaw amendment, the amendment is sent to the membership for voting.
+The amendment carries if receiving two-thirds (2/3) of votes in the affirmative.
+The amendment goes into effect immediately.
 The Board may change the names or ordering of by-laws sections and sub-sections without requiring a vote of the membership.
-Changes made by the Board without a vote will be announced to the Members on the website and at the next annual face-to-face business meeting of the Society.
+Changes made by the Board without a vote will be announced to the members on the website and at the annual business meeting of the Society.